<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1112675212849983&amp;ev=PageView&amp;noscript=1">

 • Security rule

-The HIPAA security rule compliance covers electronic PHI, thus mandating technical and physical safeguards.
-It would be best if you also protected physical devices to avoid the risks of theft and unauthorized access to healthcare information and other related records.
+The compliance with the HIPAA security rule covers electronic PHI, thus mandating technical and physical safeguards.
+It would be best to protect physical devices to avoid the risks of theft and unauthorized access to healthcare information and other related records.
 Call centers must limit access and audit controls to designated workers.

 • Business associate agreement

 Business associates are any person or entity that performs functions and activities on behalf of the covered entity.
-Through this contract, outsourced call centers mustn’t disclose information beyond what’s permitted in the agreement.
-Additionally, they must report any data breaches or cyber fraud incidents as soon as it occurs.
+Through this contract, outsourced call centers mustn't disclose information beyond what's permitted in the agreement.
+Additionally, they must report any data breaches or cyber fraud incidents as soon as they occur.

 Important Practices for a HIPAA-Compliant Call Center

-Partnering with a HIPAA-certified call center can help ensure that your patients’ data and other sensitive information will remain safe and secure.
-To do this, you’ll need to establish proper protocols to guarantee your business will make no violations.
+Partnering with a HIPAA-certified call center can help ensure that your patients' data and other sensitive information will remain safe and secure.
+To meet HIPAA call center requirements, establish proper protocols to guarantee your business will not make any violations.

 Below are a few major practices worth taking note of: